Sunday, December 11, 2022

 Section 12 - Tunnel 1 - Part 1

 Its time to layout the Section 12 - Tunnel 1 section.
-The layout design given and druthers of this section is indentified in Station 12 - Tunnel 1.
+The layout design given and druthers of this section is identified in Station 12 - Tunnel 1.

 Tunnel 1 is the lower reach of the Polson Canyon river valley.
+It has amoderately steep hillside and rock faces, with a sparse growth of second growth conifers, dead trees, stumps and bushes.
+The right of way parallels a ridge line on the east side (backdrop) and the Satsop River on the west side (fascia).
 The right of way tunnels through the ridge line paralleling the Satsop River and approaches the Olympic Peninsula Logging Company sawmill.

-This Section consist of one section and consists of layout design elements (from geographic north to south):
+This Section consist of one module and consists of eight design elements (from geographic north to south):

 1. A single track main line from Polson Canyon to Sawmill.

-3. An abandoned OPLC logging line crossing the WWSL main line.
+6. An abandoned right-of-way (formerly OPLC main line to Camp 3) crossing the WWSL main line.

-4. A turnout off the WWSL main line to the OPLC main line and industry complex.
+7. A turnout off the WWSL main line to the OPLC arrival/departure track and industry complex.

-5. A 90 foot turntable in support of the Sawmill operations.
+8. A 90 foot turntable owned by the OPLC in support of the Sawmill operations.

 This section is a turnback curve portion of the WWSL layout.
-It is approximately 5 foot wide by 4 foot in depth.
-It follows standard section construction, except it has three 1x3 girders The two ends of the section are cut out to permit attachment of the module electrical connectors and section interface bolts.
+It is approximately 5-foot wide by 42 - inches in depth (restriction due to a lolly post).
+It follows standard section construction, except it has a third 2"x2" and 1"x3" girder in the middle.
+The two ends of the section are cut out to permit attachment of the module electrical connectors and section interface bolts.
 See the WWSL section construction reference page for the construction technique.

 ROW Design Considerations

 The most critical design considerations on this section is curvature of the main line.
 The turnback curve section width is 60 inches.
 Technical specification is a minimum 4 inches between track and the edge of the fascia.
-This restricts the turnback curve to 48 inches (24 inch radius).
+This restricts the turnback curve to 48 inches (60 - 4 - 4 = 52/2 = 26 (a 24 inch radius when laying out the curve from the interior).

-2. Curved track within a tunnel is generally rare in the prototype.
+5. Curved track within a tunnel is generally rare, but not unheard of, in the prototype.
 It is more common in railroad modeling layout design.
 The location of the tunnel and the restrictive view minimizes the suggestion of a curve within the tunnel.
+I have located the main line at the tunnel entrance 7 inches from the fascia.
+This allows 10 inches clearance at the Tunnel 1 - Polson Canyon and Tunnel 1 - Sawmill connections for turnout placement.

 Laying out Right of Way